Leïla Lacan

-Leïla Lacan (born 2 June 2004) is a French professional basketball player for the Connecticut Sun of the Women's National Basketball Association (WNBA) and for Basket Landes of the La Boulangère Wonderligue.
+Leïla Lacan (born 2 June 2004) is a French professional basketball player for the Houston Comets of the Women's National Basketball Association (WNBA) and for Fenerbahçe of the Turkish Super League.
 She was selected 10th overall by the Sun in the 2024 WNBA draft.
 Lacan plays for the France women's national basketball team and was part of the French team at the 2024 Summer Olympics, where she won a silver medal.